Catholic Church in England and Wales: Nineteenth century and Irish immigration

 After this moribund period, the first signs of a revival occurred as thousands of French Catholics fled France during the French Revolution.
 The leaders of the Revolution were virulently anti-Catholic, even singling out priests and nuns for summary execution or massacre, and England was seen as a safe haven from Jacobin violence.
 Also around this time (1801), a new political entity was formed, the United Kingdom of Great Britain and Ireland, which merged the Kingdom of Great Britain with the Kingdom of Ireland, thus increasing the number of Catholics in the new state.
 Pressure for abolition of anti-Catholic laws grew, particularly with the need for Catholic recruits to fight in the Napoleonic Wars.

 Despite the resolute opposition of George IV, which delayed fundamental reform, 1829 brought a major step in the liberalisation of most anti-Catholic laws, although some aspects were to remain on the statute book into the 21st century.
-Parliament passed the Roman Catholic Relief Act 1829, giving Catholic men almost equal civil rights, including the right to vote and to hold most public offices.
+Parliament passed the Roman Catholic Relief Act 1829, giving Catholic men almost equal civil rights, including the right to hold most public offices.
 If Catholics were rich, however, exceptions were always made, even before the changes.
 For example, American ministers to the Court of St. James's were often struck by the prominence of wealthy American-born Catholics, titled ladies among the nobility, like Louisa (Caton), granddaughter of Charles Carroll of Carrollton, and her two sisters, Mary Ann and Elizabeth.
-After Louisa's first husband (Sir Felton Bathurst-Hervey) died, Louisa later married the son of the Duke of Leeds, and had the Duke of Wellington as her European protector.
-Her sister Mary Ann married the Marquess of Wellesley, the brother of the Duke of Wellington; and her other sister Elizabeth (Lady Stafford) married another British nobleman.
-Although British law required an Anglican marriage service, each of the sisters and their Protestant spouses had a Catholic ceremony afterwards.
+After Louisa's first husband (Sir Felton Bathurst-Hervey) died, Louisa later married Francis D'Arcy-Osborne, 7th Duke of Leeds (then Marquess of Carmarthen as heir of the 6th Duke of Leeds), and had the Duke of Wellington as her European protector.
+Her sister Mary Ann married Richard Wellesley, 1st Marquess Wellesley, the brother of the Duke of Wellington and then the Lord Lieutenant of Ireland; and her other sister Elizabeth (Lady Stafford) married another British nobleman.
+Although British law required (until 1837) an Anglican marriage service (after the Clandestine Marriages Act 1753), each of the sisters and their Protestant spouses had a Catholic ceremony afterwards.
 At Louisa's first marriage, the Duke of Wellington escorted the bride.

 In the 1840s and 1850s, especially during the Great Irish Famine, while much of the large outflow of migration from Ireland was headed to the United States to seek work, hundreds of thousands of Irish people also migrated across the channel to England and Scotland and established communities in cities there, including London, Liverpool, Manchester and Glasgow, but also in towns and villages up and down the country, thus giving Catholicism in England a numerical boost.